tytydraco/yessleep/out/I_am_stuck_in_a_hospital_and_there_is_something_horribly_wrong.md

 I had to get to the front door and get out of this hell.
 I couldn't help but look at the corpses and tremble as I grabbed the door handle.
 Before that, I noticed how dark it was inside despite the lighting.
 That's when it hit me.
 I couldn't see anything outside the glass doors, but was instead met with black.
 I swung the unlocked door open and put my hands on this metal wall blocking the way out.
 A thick dark metal sheet was covering the way out.

 Are you kidding me?
+What about the police?
 Was all I could think.
 I had not one solid clue as to why this was happening.
 Other than the strange clear liquid that was being dispersed here and apparently causing mass hysteria among the whole building, I had no idea.

 That also got me thinking.
 If the medical staff were reacting to the injection, then that meant they were using the substance themselves.
 Upon realizing this, I heard more yelling in the distance.